 To avoid the risk for PAD as a consequence of hypertension, it is crucial to keep our blood pressure in check.
 Even though it can be controlled by using anti-hypertensive medications, they may worsen some of the PAD symptoms and damage the body. [iii] We should take care of our bodies and try leading a healthy lifestyle by becoming more active, having a healthy diet and maintaining a healthy, normal weight.

 We should keep in mind that hypertension is just one of the many cardiovascular risk factors, along with smoking, diabetes and being overweight.
 Therefore, seemingly small changes, such as giving up smoking or lowering our body weight by becoming more active can help with keeping our blood pressure stable.
-ABI measurement plays the crucial role in diagnosis for PAD.
+Ankle-Brachial Index (ABI) measurement plays the crucial role in diagnosis for PAD.
 It should be measured in all patients with elevated blood pressure in order to avoid PAD-related complications and other cardiovascular diseases.